Download This Sample

 - Marilyn and Jim filed for divorce in 1946 as she focused more on her career.
 That same year, Marilyn signed her first movie contract.

 - Her acting career only took off in the 1950s.
-Marilyn played a small part in John Huston’s crime drama The Asphalt Jungle (1950).
+She played a small part in John Huston’s crime drama The Asphalt Jungle (1950).
 That same year, she impressed the film industry as well as the people by playing Claudia Caswell in All About Eve, which also starred Bette Davis.

 - Later on, she also starred in the musical comedy Gentlemen Prefer Blondes (1953).
 She starred together with Jane Russell.